Lay-ke/IoT_Project_Team_ReLU/README.md

     cd IoT_Project_Team_ReLU/terraform
     ```

-2.  **Terraform Provisioning:** The entire infrastructure is provisioned by the launch script.
+2.  **Terraform Provisioning:** The entire infrastructure is provisioned by the launch script. change directory to IAC folder and run the command below:

     ```bash
     chmod +x launch.sh